The

 Includes

-The frescoes in green earth by Paolo Uccello are particularly
+The frescoes in green earth by Paolo Uccello are

 beautiful